kate36981711/kate36981711/README.md

 hi
-- 🌱 I’m currently learning c
+- 🌱 I’m currently learning anything idk anymore
-- 💬 Ask me about nothing please im bad at talking to people
+- 💬 Ask me about stuff maybe?
 - 📫 How to reach me: twitter
 - 😄 Pronouns: she/her
-- ⚡ Fun fact: yes
+- ⚡ Fun fact: i am shy and social anxiety or something and just bad at talking to people and scared of doing that